-I have read the following statement numerous times in the last months: “If the 95% boostrapped CI of an edge weight in a network contains zero, the edge is likely not different from zero”.
+I have read the following statement numerous times in the last months: “If the 95% boostrapped CI of an edge weight in a network contains zero, the edge cannot be differentiated from zero”.
 This is incorrect in case of regularized partial correlation networks, and I thought I would write this up as a short public answer I can refer to more easily in the future.

 One of the core features of the R package bootnet is bootstrapping of network edge weights.
 Bootstrapping is a procedure where you estimate your network structure and parameters of interest many times (e.g. 1000), each time with a slightly different sample.
 You obtain these different samples by drawing people from your data randomly with replacement.
 This means that in your first bootstrap, Bob might be in there 3 times (but not Alice), whereas in the second bootstrap, Alice is in there twice (but Bob is absent).
 The larger the sample, and the more similar the people to each other, the more stable your parameters will be.